Interpolation Conditions for Linear Operators and Applications to Performance Estimation Problems: Performance estimation of methods involving linear operators

 \section{Performance estimation of methods involving linear operators}

-The new interpolation conditions of Theorems \ref{th:int_cond_non_sym} and \ref{th:int_cond_sym} allow the analysis of any function class currently available in PEP (smooth strongly convex, proximable, hypoconvex, etc.) added with a linear operator, leading to the exact worst-case performance of methods on theses classes.
-In practice, we used the already existing \textit{Matlab} toolbox \texttt{PESTO} \cite{taylor2017performance} and added on it our new interpolation conditions.
+The new interpolation conditions of Theorems \ref{th:int_cond_non_sym} and \ref{th:int_cond_sym} allow the analysis of any function class currently available in PEP (smooth strongly convex, proximable, hypoconvex, etc.) combined with a linear operator, leading to the exact worst-case performance of methods in these classes.
+In practice, we used the \textit{Matlab} toolbox \texttt{PESTO} \cite{taylor2017performance} and added on it our new interpolation conditions.
 The toolbox is also available on \textit{Python} via the library \texttt{PEPit} \cite{goujaud2022pepit}.
-Semidefinite programs are solved by the \textit{MOSEK} \cite{mosek} interior-point algorithm.\\
+Semidefinite programs are solved by the \textit{MOSEK} \cite{mosek} interior-point algorithm.

-In the rest of the paper, we demonstrate the wide applicability of our PEP extension.
-First, we analyze in depth the worst-case performance of the gradient method applied to the motivating example 1, $\min_x g(Mx)$ (which also covers problem $\min_x \half x^T Q x$ as a special case).
-Then, we analyze the more recent and practical algorithm of motivating example 2, the Chambolle-Pock algorithm \cite{chambolle2011first}.
-In particular, we obtain performance guarantees that do not require some of the implicit technical assumptions that are usually made in the literature.
+In this section, we demonstrate the applicability of our extension of the PEP framework.
+First, we analyze in depth the worst-case performance of the gradient method applied to the first motivating example, $\min_x g(Mx)$ (which also covers problem $\min_x \half x^T Q x$ as a special case).
+Then, we analyze the more recent and practical Chambolle-Pock algorithm \cite{chambolle2011first}, which was our second motivating example.
+For the latter, we show the flexibility of our approach with several types of performance guarantees, both in settings found in the literature and in new, previously unstudied settings.

-\subsection{Gradient method on $g(Mx)$}
+\subsection{Gradient method on $g \circ \mathcal{M}$}